MSBeni/SmartContactTracing_Chained/README.md

 ## Indoor Localization and Proximity Estimation
+- AoA-based localization:
+Bluetooth Low Energy (BLE) is one of the key technologies empowering the Internet of Things (IoT) for indoor positioning.
+In this regard, Angle of Arrival (AoA) localization is one of the most reliable techniques because of its low estimation error.
+BLE-based AoA localization, however, is in its infancy as only recently direction-finding feature is introduced to the BLE specification.
+Furthermore, AoA-based approaches are prone to noise, multi-path, and path-loss effects.
+In this project we proposes an efficient approach for indoor localization framework to tackle these issues specific to BLE-based settings.
+We consider indoor environments without presence of Line of Sight (LoS) links affected by Additive White Gaussian Noise (AWGN) with different Signal to Noise
+Ratios (SNRs) and Rayleigh fading channel.
+Moreover, by assuming a 3-D indoor environment, the destructive effect of the elevation angle of the incident signal is considered on the position estimation.
+The effectiveness of the proposed framework is evaluated via an experimental testbed, where In-phase/Quadrature (I/Q) samples, modulated by Gaussian Frequency Shift Keying (GFSK), are collected by different BLE beacons.
+Simulation results corroborate effectiveness of the proposed CNN-based AoA technique to track mobile agents with high accuracy in the presence of noise and Rayleigh fading.

+- UWB-based localization:

+- Fusion Approach:
+The fusion of the above approaches then will be employed
 ## Data Extraction
 The data extraction process consist of different steps mainly focus on the determining the users' location in the environment.
-The tablres users and locations are created in this section.
+The tables users and locations are created in this section.
+As can be seen in the below figures the data related to each user and their location based on the date, time and their id is saved in the locations table.
+The position data is calculated based on the localization framework comprehensively discussed in both in this repository and the related paper.
 ![Alt text](./images/locations_table_sample.png)
 ![Alt text](./images/users_table_sample.png)
 ## Database Configuration